Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Tip: One thing you do need to look out for if your kid is annoyingly large (I mean they need their own bed and won’t squeeze into a cot or your bed) is hotels with family rooms or at least rooms that’ll comfortably fit you all—Japan isn’t known for their spacious accommodation!
 Ueno does have a higher concentration of hotels with family rooms.

-• MIMARU TOKYO UENO EAST: Great, comfortable family rooms with bunkbeds, kitchenettes, and a rooftop terrace area where you can get some fresh air.
+• MIMARU TOKYO UENO EAST: Great, comfortable family rooms with bunk beds, kitchenettes, and a rooftop terrace area where you can get some fresh air.
 Right next to Ueno Station.
-Mimaru has more hotels around the city if you wanted a different location.
+Mimaru has more hotels around the city if you want a different location.

 • Urayasu Brighton Hotel Tokyo Bay.
 All rooms have a Disney view, and it doesn’t look like Cinderella threw up all over it.
 You’re welcome.